talmolab/sleap-nn/docs/config.md

             convolutions for upsampling.
 Interpolation is faster but transposed convolutions may be able to learn richer or more complex upsampling to recover details from higher scales.
 Default: True.
-            - `output_strides`: (List[int]) List of output strides for each head layer.
-            - `block_contraction`: (bool) If True, reduces the number of filters at the end of middle and decoder blocks.
-This has the effect of introducing an additional bottleneck before each upsampling step.
-The original implementation does not do this, but the CARE implementation does.
-Default: False
             - `stacks`: (int) Number of upsampling blocks in the decoder.
 Default is 3.
             - `convs_per_block`: (int) Number of convolutional layers per block.
 Default is 2.
         - `backbone_config`: (for ConvNext)